ElSicarius/streamFinder/README.md

 # Tool setup
 ## CLI
-In the steps below, we assume that the user `user` is used and is sudoer.
+In the steps below, we assume that the user `user` is used and is sudoer, and that use are using a clean fresh Ubuntu 20.04 distro.
 Install the needed packages.
 ```
 sudo apt install python3-virtualenv build-essential libpython3-dev -y
 ```